Sailing at Salterns is a social and enjoyable activity. The emphasis is always on developing a love of sailing in a supportive and safe environment.

 Twice a year, Salterns becomes an official RYA Training Centre when the club runs Moppy Camp.
 This is a two day junior sailing course, during which the sailors can take one of five Salterns Pennants depending on their age and experience.

 Salterns Sailing Club provides a unique progression for young sailors.
-Starting out crewing and then helming the club's polyoppies from the age of 6, sailors can progress through Mini Courses, then Yellow Pennant (RYA Dinghy Stage 1), Orange Pennant and Red Pennant (RYA Dinghy Stage 2).
+Starting out crewing and then helming the club's polyoppies from the age of 6, sailors can progress through Ducklings Fleet, then Yellow Pennant (RYA Dinghy Stage 1), Brass Fleet for Orange Pennant and Red Pennant (RYA Dinghy Stage 2).

 Thereafter sailors can work on their racing skills, attending Bronze Fleet Optimists and RS Tera Training, working towards their Blue Pennant.
 At this stage sailors may also choose to participate in Tera Racing and the IOCA Southern Traveller Series 'Regatta Fleet' events.